 With the hybrid selection process complete, our next step is to adjust the planting population to fit the hybrid and the field.
 Planting at the optimum population helps maximize yield without leaving potential in the field.

 Each year, planting populations continue to increase.
 Throughout our area, typical seeding rates range from 26,000 to 42,000 plants per acre.
 The higher populations are possible because of continually improving stress tolerance of today’s corn genetics.

 Armed with information from the Southern State’s database, our agronomy professionals identify soils similar to those in your fields, then evaluate yield data for various hybrids over a range of populations.
 This allows us to confidently offer a recommended population for your fields.
 As a rule, corn hybrids with outstanding yield potential perform best in soils with a high production capacity, so fields with very high yield potential should be the first candidates for higher populations.

 Stress-tolerant “work-horse” hybrids should be evaluated for soils with more marginal yield potential.
 In either case, correct nutrition will be needed to support yield goals as we can’t expect high-end yields with only “sufficient” nutrient levels.

 Ultimately, what is the right product and the right population for each field?
 We’re here to help answer this question.
-As you work with your Southern States expert on hybrid seed selection and field placement for the 2020 crop, be sure to discuss the benefits of higher plant populations and ask about doing some on-farm comparisons.
+As you work with your Southern States expert on hybrid seed selection and field placement for your crop, be sure to discuss the benefits of higher plant populations and ask about doing some on-farm comparisons.
 We’ll work with you to see what products and populations pay the most on your farm.